- Latin America

 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|

 |Glaciers and Fjords||2 Jul 2020 - 9 Jul 2020||7 nights 7 ngts||$1,922.00||Full|

 |Glaciers and Fjords||14 Jul 2020 - 21 Jul 2020||7 nights 7 ngts||$1,922.00||Book|

 |Glaciers and Fjords||23 Jul 2020 - 30 Jul 2020||7 nights 7 ngts||$1,922.00||Book|

 INCLUDES Accommodation in shared rooms; meals (from dinner on the day of arrival to breakfast on the last day); riding; transfers from Narsarsuaq.

-SINGLE SUPPLEMENT Single rooms are not available on the ride and you should be prepared to share.
+SINGLE SUPPLEMENT Single/twin/double rooms are not available on the ride and you should be prepared to share.